 Since the coronavirus pandemic began, we have all dreamt of being at parties and events again with top musicians.
-The idea of all our friends laughing, talking, and dancing in the same room is honestly enough to bring a tear to people’s eyes at this point.
+At this point, the thought of our friends laughing, talking, and dancing together in the same room is truly heartwarming.

 When it comes to hiring people for an event, one of the most critical decisions is music.
 The music choice and musicians can make or break a party, so you must get it right.